BoRuDar/gorotator/README.md

 # gorotator
-The small lib for a file rotation.
+The small library for a file rotation.
+**Zero dependencies, only standart library.**

 ### Quick start
 ```golang